cuappdev/ithaca-transit-backend/README.md

-# TCAT Backend
+# Transit Backend

-This is our implementation of the TCAT backend.
-It is currently being rebuilt on top of the GraphHopper API.

 ## Pre-Req

 Check if you have Maven installed with `mvn -v`.
 If you don't, `brew install maven`.

 After cloning the repo, run `cp env.template .env`.
 This will copy env.template to .env which will allow you to run the server on port 3000.
-You need to do `vim .env` and add the value for `TOKEN`, which you can find pinned in #tcat-backend.
+You need to do `vim .env` and add the value for `TOKEN`, which you can find pinned in the #tcat-backend slack channel.
 You cannot run the server on port 80.
 When doing testing locally, you must use port 3000.

 ## Install
 Run `npm run setup` and `npm i` to setup all the necessary data.
 If you get an error about wget, `brew install wget`.